What to expect on Sundays

 Here at Trinity, you are welcome to come as you are.
 That means if coming to church means dressing in your Sunday best, or it means that you just rolled out of bed from an exhausting week, there is a place for you here.
 That means if things are going great, or things are going not so great, there is a place for you here.
 That means if the world is weighing you down, or if you feel on top of the world, there is a place for you here.
 That means that even if you think God has it out for you, there is definitely a place for you here!
 That means if the world says you are less-than or marginalized or oppressed, there is a place for you here.
 God is love and grace and mercy, and is for you no matter what!

 Worship is at 9:30 am and is usually about an hour long.
-During this time of continued pandemic, please follow any covid safety guidelines that may be in place, such as mask-wearing, and "compassionate" distancing out of love and concern for our neighbors.
+Please follow any safety guidelines that may be in place, such as mask-wearing, and "compassionate" distancing out of love and concern for our neighbors.

-We would love to see you for in-person worship at church, but understand if you are staying away until you feel safe to come in.
-We do ask that you come in-person ONLY if you are not experiencing any signs of illness (because love and concern for our neighbors also means not spreading illness).
+We would love to see you for in-person worship at church, but we do ask that you come in-person ONLY if you are not experiencing any signs of illness (because love and concern for our neighbors also means not spreading illness).

 If you aren't here in-person, you can be a part of worship online on our YouTube channel.